Aberystwyth Market Hall traders criticise lack of Christmas lights at top of town

-Traders in Aberystwyth Market Hall have said businesses in the area have been “let down again” by a lack of Christmas lights at the top of town.
+A trader at Aberystwyth Market Hall has said businesses in the area have been “let down again” by a lack of Christmas lights at the top of town.

-David Gilbert, owner of Gilbert Jewellery and chair of the Aberystwyth Market Hall Traders’ Association, said that it was the seventh year in a row that Christmas lights have not been extended beyond the clock tower, and called for Aberystwyth Town Council to distribute funding “more equitably” to ensure some lights will be on display in the area.
+David Gilbert, owner of David Gilbert Jewellery in the building and a former chair of the Aberystwyth Market Hall Traders’ Association, said that it was the seventh year in a row that Christmas lights have not been extended beyond the clock tower, and called for Aberystwyth Town Council to distribute funding “more equitably” to ensure some lights will be on display in the area.

-While inside the market hall the more than a dozen traders have paid for and installed their own festive lights and decorations to “make it an attractive place to shop”, Christmas lights on the street are nowhere to be seen, leaving businesses concerned about enticing shoppers.
+While inside the market hall the more than a dozen traders have paid for and installed their own festive lights and decorations to “make it an attractive place to shop”, Christmas lights on the street are nowhere to be seen.

 Aberystwyth Town Council, which funds Christmas lights for the town, said that “due to budget constraints we concentrate the lights on the main streets (Great Darkgate Street and Terrace Road)”.